Print3M/print3m.github.io/_notes/windows/net/authentication.md

 User sends a timestamp symetrically encrypted with the **Key** derived from the user's password.
 KDC has this Key as well so both sides are able to verify each other.
 It's used in during the pre-authentication process (it might be disabled making Kerberos prone to _Kerberoast_ attack).

-When the requester's identity is verified, The KDC generates a TGT.
-The TGT is symmetrically encrypted using the `krbtgt` account's password hash and it includes a **Session Key** (value used to identify single logon session) so the KDC doesn't need to store the Session Key (it can be rocovered by decrypting the TGT).
+When the requester's identity is verified, the KDC generates a TGT (Kerberos policy is only checked when TGT is created).
+The TGT is symmetrically encrypted using the `krbtgt` account's password hash and it includes a **Session Key** (value used to identify single logon session) so the KDC doesn't need to store the Session Key (it can be recovered by decrypting the TGT).
+TGT cannot be decrypted and manipulated by the user.

 > **NOTE**: `krbtgt` account acts as the service account for the KDC service, which handles all Kerberos ticket requests.

-### 4.3.
-Security
-LDAP application which is exposed on the internet might be password-sprayed as good as standard NTLM auth.
-But that app has its own credentials for LDAP quering DC.
-They are used to check if our credentials are correct.
-Now we don't have to hack users AD credentials.
-We might just hack the app AD credentials - one more vector to attack.
-App's credentials are most often stored in the plain text on the app's server (config files).